BCLTA Mandate for Advocacy

 - Response: Office of Jagmeet Singh, M.P.
 (Burnaby South) Leader, Canada’s New Democrats (June 24, 2021)

-- Further Email Responses to BCLTA: Listed in order received
+- Further Email Responses to BCLTA: Listed in order of most recently received

 2021 Provincial Budget Consultations: Letter Template (May 28, 2020)